matterxleben/Dodgeball/README.md

-# MSCI 240 - Data Structures & Algorithms: Dodgeball Assignment
+# Data Structures & Algorithms: Dodgeball Assignment

 This project utilizes linked lists to create an interactive game of Dodgeball.